emkhv/FAANG_around/google_1_hard.md

 ## P.S.

-This was my first attempt in constructing a RECURSIVE query.
-The way I imagine it is that I can write a `UNION ALL` but give it a condition that will make it dinamic.
+This was my first attempt at constructing a RECURSIVE query.
+The way I imagine it is that I can write a `UNION ALL` but give it a condition that will make it dynamic.
-After solving it I looked through for other solutions.
+After solving it I looked for other solutions.

-This is the solution __the site__ provides, which in it's turn is very slick
+This is the solution __the site__ provides, which in its turn is very slick
 ```sql
 WITH searches_expanded AS (
   SELECT searches